HumanSignal/label-studio/docs/source/guide/ml.md

 ### Get predictions from a model

-After you connect a model to Label Studio as a machine learning backend, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes [training](#Model-training).
+After you connect a model to Label Studio, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes [training](#Model-training).

 * To manually add predictions, go to the Data Manager, select the tasks you want to get predictions for, and then select **Actions > Retrieve predictions**.
 * To automatically pre-label data with predictions, go to the project settings and enable **Annotation > Use predictions to prelabel data**.